habib24457/bistro-food-review-client/README.md

    i.
 Open ModalWithInput.jsx
    ii. remove line: 22-24 which takes the endpoint from api.js.
    iii. and uncomment line: 18-22, here the endpoint is hard coded.

+   (Note: Same api mismatch can happen with current user.
+For that, please check: DailyMenu.jsx, Remove line: 67.
+And uncomment: 64-66)

 2. How to rate a meal?

 - To rate a meal, you must be registered to the database as current user.